miguel-bal/stats-ketball/README.md

 # stats-ketball
-Python program to calculate your basketball stats
+Track your performance in basketball and calculate your statistics using this program.